Wednesday, 30 May 2018

 As the light faded the sky became the colour of the underside of young mushrooms with smudges of fading blue clouds.
 As the sky darkened to purple, the gibbous moon became a soft butter pink.

-A rough sleep broken by an early dawn and we were creeping ever closer to the ancient town of Isfahan the capital of Persia from the late C16 to C18th.
+We slept poorly and were woken by an early dawn as we crept ever closer to the ancient town of Isfahan the capital of Persia from late C16 to C18.

 May 26 Sacred places full of glitter and colour

-However.......
-Within the complex of the Haram - a series of sacred precincts, we wondered through quite dazzling courtyards many still being built and covered in brilliantly coloured ceramic tiles.
-We also visited a couple of the museums housed within the complex - the carpet museum which was quite impressive and the collection of precious gifts mainly from other countries.
+Within the complex of the Haram (which comprises a series of sacred precincts), we wondered through quite dazzling courtyards many still being built and covered in brilliantly coloured ceramic tiles.
+We also visited a couple of the museums housed within the complex - the multi level carpet museum was glorious with rich carpets dated back to antiquity.
+We were also taken to a gallery which housed a collection of precious gifts mainly from other countries.
 Overwhelmingly opulent!

 May 26 Mashhad - first stop the bathhouse museum!